Jazzman1976/screeps/readme.md

 This requires the [**screepsmod.auth**](https://github.com/ScreepsMods/screepsmod-auth) to be installed on the server.

+Before my example will work, you have to set up a user password as described in the *"screepsmod.auth"* docs.
+And I have created a branch named *"master"* in my screeps game as target branch for my publish task in addition.

 In addition I use the *"credentials_local.js.example"* file to store my credentials outside the git repository.
 Any *"credential_\*.js"* file is ignored by my .gitignore file.
 Set the properties according to your account and don't forget to remove the *".example"* suffix.